chainer/chainerrl/examples/mujoco/reproduction/ppo/README.md

 ## Known differences

 - While the original paper initialized weights by normal distribution (https://github.com/Breakend/baselines/blob/50ffe01d254221db75cdb5c2ba0ab51a6da06b0a/baselines/ppo1/mlp_policy.py#L28), we use orthogonal initialization as the latest openai/baselines does (https://github.com/openai/baselines/blob/9b68103b737ac46bc201dfb3121cfa5df2127e53/baselines/a2c/utils.py#L61).
-- We used version v2 of the environments whereas the original results where reported for version v1, however this doesnt' seem to introduce significant differences: https://github.com/openai/gym/pull/834
+- We used version v2 of the environments whereas the original results were reported for version v1, however this doesnt' seem to introduce significant differences: https://github.com/openai/gym/pull/834

 ## Results